VOLTTRON/volttron/examples/EnergyPlusAgent/README.md

 1. Copy 'bcvtb' and 'eplus' folders into root of VOLTTRON source directories. 'eplus' should contain EnergyPlus Input Data File (IDF).
 IDF file is an ASCII file containing the data describing the building and HVAC system to be simulated.

-'eplus' is available at https://github.com/VOLTTRON/volttron-GS/tree/master/eplus
+'eplus' is available at https://github.com/VOLTTRON/volttron-GS/tree/master/eplus 'bcvtb' is available at https://github.com/VOLTTRON/volttron-GS/tree/master/pnnl/energyplusagent/bcvtb

 2. You can specify the configuration in either json or yaml format.
-The json format is specified below.
+The yaml format is specified below.
+Please ensure that paths to IDF, weather and 'bcvtb' directories are correctly specified.

 ```` yaml
 # Config parameters for setting up EnergyPlus agent